 A Vintage Fair is held every Friday and there is also a Farmers’ Market on the second Wednesday of every month.

-The schedule of markets is currently affected by Covid-19 restrictions).
+The schedule of markets may be affected by Covid-19 restrictions.

 Loughborough Fair today